 Porn Harms Kids believes that in order to successfully address the impacts of pornography, we need to take action in three areas: Prevent - Equip - Restore.
 The best way to equip yourself, children and teens, and community, is through education.
 For parents of children, these include:

-- Parents Program by Culture Reframed – coming soon.
+- Complete Parents Program by Culture Reframed – coming soon.

 - Parenting One Click Ahead of Porn by Liz Walker.